History of slavery in the Netherlands: End of Curaçao's central position as slave market

-It was not until 1708 that a supply contract was again offered to the GWC.
+It was not until 1708 that a supply contract was again offered to the WIC.
 During the War of the Spanish Succession, when the Netherlands again went to war with Spain and France, the French allies obtained the asiento from Spain.
-They approached the GWC, but the assignment did not go through because the GWC was afraid that Curaçao would be overrun by the French.
-When the asiento was granted to England in 1713, it meant the decline for trade via Curaçao; England had its own marketplace.
-Initially, the GWC had the monopoly on the slave trade.
-However, in 1730, the GWC gave up the monopoly on the transport of slaves from Africa to South America, and in 1738 also the monopoly on the slave trade.
-However, other slave traders had to pay recognition fees to the GWC.
+They approached the WIC, but the assignment did not go through because the WIC was afraid that Curaçao would be overrun by the French.
+When the asiento was granted to Britain in 1713, it meant the decline for trade via Curaçao, as the British had their own marketplaces.
+Initially, the WIC had the monopoly on the slave trade.
+However, in 1730, the WIC gave up the monopoly on the transport of slaves from Africa to South America, and in 1738 also the monopoly on the slave trade.
+However, other slave traders had to pay recognition fees to the WIC.
 The Zeelanders in particular then took over the slave trade, in which the Middelburgsche Commercie Compagnie played an important role.

 In 1713, immediately after the War of the Spanish Succession, Curaçao's central position as a regional slave market came to an abrupt end.
 Slave ships continued to arrive during the following years, but sales stagnated.
-In 1716, the number of unsold trade slaves (slaves supplemented under the GWC contract) rose to over 800.
-At the end of that year, a revolt broke out among trade slaves on the GWC plantation Santa Maria.
+In 1716, the number of unsold trade slaves (slaves supplemented under the WIC contract) rose to over 800.
+At the end of that year, a revolt broke out among trade slaves on the WIC plantation Santa Maria.
 This was quickly suppressed and the insurgents were captured and executed.

 After the Seven Years' War of 1763, the slave trade with the Spaniards on Curaçao largely dried up.
 The slave trade continued despite the low profit margins, partly because many traders also had interests in plantations in Suriname.
 They needed the slaves for this, and the trade was therefore viable if a profit was made from the plantation.

 Slave revolt in Curaçao

-On August 17, 1795, several dozen slaves led by Tula refused to work on the Knip plantation.
+On 17 August 1795, several dozen slaves led by Tula refused to work on the Knip plantation.
 Slaves from neighboring plantations joined the uprising.
 A first armed encounter with colonial troops, including units of the free maroons and the free slaves, was won by the insurgents.
 In negotiations, the slaves demanded their freedom.
 The ensuing confrontations were settled to the detriment of the slaves.
-After a final battle on August 31, the uprising was crushed.
+After a final battle on 31 August, the uprising was crushed.
 The two leaders Tula and Carpata, as well as 29 other insurgents, were executed by the local authorities.
 It is not impossible that the uprising in Curaçao was inspired by the uprising in Saint-Domingue (Haiti) or the uprising that took place shortly before in Coro, Venezuela.
 After the uprising, protective slave legislation was enacted in Curaçao, which regulated, among other things, the provision of food rations and clothing, as well as working and rest times.